Kaushik035/AI-Agents_SOC/studyBuddy/week2/README.md

 > PROXY_URL=https://socapi.deepaksilaych.me/student1

-(Run the 3rd command only if you haven't used earlier, if you used earlier you should be able to see a folder named 'shared' in your root directory)
+(Run the below 3rd command only if you haven't used earlier, if you used it earlier, you should be able to see a folder named 'shared.egg-info' in your root directory)
 ### 3. Install the shared package in editable mode:(This makes the shared/ module directly available to your script—no need for PYTHONPATH)

 > pip install -e .